jjvanzon/Circular-Language-Spec-Plans/done/2009-06-1-encircle-language-spec-plan-part-b/2009-06-2-encircle-language-spec-plan-part-b-evaluation.md

 I have finished two topics of Encircle and I did it fast in my view.
 I used to have ideas about what topics I wanted to describe, but I have different ideas about that now.
 The design is getting close to a useable specification of a programming language, so I should look further than just to preserve my thoughts.

 The strategy is about to change.
-The main strategy: making it possible for others to pick up my work, does not count anymore, because most of that is realized.
+The main strategy: making it possible for others to pick up my work, might not count anymore, because most of that is realized.
 I might work on Encircle.
 But I have different ideas about which parts of it I want to realize, and I might start working towards an implementation of the software, instead of designing it on paper only.
 I might want to start thinking about what is required to make it this a fully useable product.

 I might describe the past period here.
 I might sum up the work that has been done, as an overview of this period and then I might start a new period, with new goals.